 How to get to the Eiffel Tower

-The Eiffel Tower is the most central and well known monument in Paris and can be seen from practically all over the city.
-You will have no problem to walk from anywhere in the center looking at a map and by public transport is also excellently communicated.
+The Eiffel Tower is the most central and well known monument in Paris and can be seen from almost everywhere in the city.
+You will have no problem to walk from anywhere in the center looking at a map and public transport is also excellently communicated.
 If you use the metro line 6 the stop is Bir-Hakeim although, if you have time, I recommend you to walk from the Trocadero stop, on the same line.

 Duration of the visit